-IF the "Free Will Fantasy Club" is right in their interpretation of these verses, and there were some whom the Lord Jesus WANTED to save and TRIED TO save, but he couldn't because they did not cooperate with him and "would not", then the inescapable conclusion we can only logically come to is that Jesus Christ is both a Liar and a Failure.
+IF the "Free Will Fantasy Club" is right in their interpretation of these verses, and there were some whom the Lord Jesus WANTED to save and TRIED TO save, but he just couldn't do it because they did not cooperate with him and "would not", then the inescapable conclusion we can only logically come to is that Jesus Christ is both a Liar and a Failure.

 Why?
 Because the Lord Jesus told us the following things.
 He said "ALL that the Father giveth me SHALL COME to me; and him that cometh to me I will in no wise cast out."
 (John 6:37)